samusyrjanen/gentrification-project/doc/REPORT.md

 gentrification for each postal code area, first an [autoregressive integrated moving average model](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) (ARIMA) model was trained separately on historical income and real estate price data from each postal code area.
-Then each model was used to produce two predictions, one for future income levels and another for future real estate prices, for each postal code area.
+Then both models were used to produce a prediction, one for future income level changes and another for future real estate price changes, for each postal code area.
 Finally, the two predictions were used to compute percentage difference between the last item in each time series in each postal code area, and the mean of the percentages was taken to be a "gentrification percentage score".
 Since the value thus obtained lands on the interval [0,100], it could